Road Trip from Sydney to Perth

 It's a fairly straightforward drive in terms of direction and road quality, and it's regularly signposted, so you shouldn't have any trouble navigating the way.

-The option to head into the Blue Mountains along the A32 Detour makes for a stunning start to this trip if you're able to extend your trip by a couple of days.
+The option to head along the A32 on the Blue Mountains Detour makes for a stunning start to this trip if you're able to extend your trip by a couple of days.

-The A32 Detour takes you through the historic central and far west of New South Wales, before joining up with the main Hume and Eyre Highways Route just after the town of Winninowie.
+The Blue Mountains Detour takes you through the historic central and far west of New South Wales, before joining up with the main Hume and Eyre Highways Route just after the town of Winninowie.

 Whichever route you choose, be cautious about the length of time you are driving for and be sure to take breaks on a regular basis.